aexoden/rosa/README.md

 ### Encounter Formation Specification

 This file defines the encounter formations and their groups.
 The only currently available data is for the USA release of Final Fantasy II.
-The system is designed to allow for future expansion, however.
+Custom data sets can be created by the user, however.

 These files live in the `data/encounters` directory, and consist of tab-delimited lines.
 Note that all fields must be filled.
 If a field needs to be